kurapica/PLoop/README.md

 		WEDNESDAY = 8,
 	    THURSDAY = 16,
 	    FRIDAY = 32,
-	    SATURDAY = 64,
-	    "None",
+	    "SATURDAY",
 	}

+	-- Output : 64
+	print( Week.SATURDAY )

 	-- Output : 65
 	print( Week.SUNDAY + Week.SATURDAY )

 	-- Output : SATURDAY	SUNDAY
-	print( System.Reflector.ParseEnum( Week, 65 ) )

-	-- Output : true
-	print( System.Reflector.ValidateFlags( Week.SATURDAY, 65 ) )

-	-- Output : false
-	print( System.Reflector.ValidateFlags( Week.TUESDAY, 65 ) )
+	print( Week( 65 ) )

-	-- Ouput : 128
-	print( Week.None )

-First, the enum values should be 2^n, and the system would provide auto values if no value is set, so the Week.None is 128.
+The enumeration values should be 2^n, and the system would provide auto values if no value is set or not correct, so the Week.SATURDAY is 64.

-The **ParseEnum** function can return multi-values of the combination, and **ValidateFlags** can be used to validate the values.
+So use the enum type as function to parse the value, will return multi-values of the combination.

 struct